medbak/mytheresa-api/README.md

 # MyTheresa Product API

-A Symfony-based REST API for product management with dynamic discount rules implementation following DDD (Domain-Driven Design) principles.
+A Symfony-based REST API for product management with dynamic discount rules.

 ## Features